pg0/secure-password-generator/README.md

 ## try it
 https://htmlpreview.github.io/?https://github.com/pg0/secure-password-generator/blob/main/pwgen.html

-all needed code is in the single html inline.\
+all needed code is in the single html file.\
 you could also strip it from the html and include the js script

 ## code